Arsenic contamination of groundwater

 Publications

 Smedley, P L, Nicolli, H B, Macdonald, D M J, and Kinniburgh, D G. 2008.
 Arsenic in groundwater and sediments from La Pampa Province, Argentina.
-In: Bundschuh, J Armienta, M A, Birkle, P, Bhattacharya, P, Matschullat, J, Mukherjee, A B. (editors).
-Natural Arsenic in Groundwaters of Latin America, Taylor & Francis, 35–45.
+35–45 in Natural Arsenic in Groundwaters of Latin America.
+Bundschuh, J, Armienta, M A, Birkle, P, Bhattacharya, P, Matschullat, J, and Mukherjee, A B (editors).
+(Taylor & Francis.)

-The project ‘Groundwater Studies for Arsenic Contamination in Bangladesh’ was a reconnaissance investigation of the arsenic problem, carried out over the period 1998 to 2001.
+The project ‘Groundwater studies for arsenic contamination in Bangladesh’, which was carried out over the period 1998 to 2001, was a reconnaissance investigation of the arsenic (As) problems in the coutnry.
 Its remit was to collate available data and conduct new groundwater surveys.

 The project was carried out in a collaboration between a number of organisations.
-On behalf of the Government of Bangladesh, DFID appointed the British Geological Survey (BGS) as lead consultants for the study.
-The Department of Public Health Engineering (DPHE), which is responsible for water supply throughout the country other than in the cities of Dhaka and Chittagong, was the executing agency.
+On behalf of the Government of Bangladesh, DFID appointed BGS as lead consultants for the study.
+The Department of Public Health Engineering (DPHE), which is responsible for water supply throughout Bangladesh other than in the cities of Dhaka, Narayanganj and Chittagong, was the executing agency.
 The Bangladesh Water Development Board (BWDB) and Geological Survey of Bangladesh (GSB) also provided counterparts.

 Two national-scale surveys were undertaken:

-- a survey of 113 tubewells from the national water quality monitoring network maintained by the Bangladesh Water Development Board (BWDB)
+• a survey of 113 tubewells from the national water-quality monitoring network maintained by BWDB

-In one of these upazilas, a single mouza or village (Mandari, Lakshmipur) was selected for a detailed survey using on-site arsenic analysis with an Arsenator.
-A limited amount of monitoring (time series) data were also collected from tubewells and piezometers in the three Special Study Areas.
+In one of these upazilas, a single mouza or village (Mandari, Lakshmipur) was selected for a detailed survey using on-site As analysis with an Arsenator.
+A limited amount of monitoring (time-series) data were also collected from tubewells and piezometers in the three special study areas.

-Full details of the outputs from the Phase 2 project are available:
+Full details of the outputs from Phase 2 are available:

 Use of material from the BGS and DPHE project ‘Arsenic contamination of groundwater in Bangladesh’